 - Healthcare bio-informatics

-We introduce students to the latest laboratory management systems, regulatory requirements and supervisory strategies, providing our graduates with the scientific, creative and problem-solving skills they need to be competitive in a field that changes with every technological leap.
+We introduce students to the latest laboratory management systems, regulatory requirements, and supervisory strategies, which provides our graduates with the scientific, creative, and problem-solving skills they need to be competitive in a field that changes with every technological leap.

 Thomas Jefferson University is fully accredited by the Middle States Association of Colleges and Schools.
-In addition, the Medical Technology program is fully accredited by the National Accreditation Agency for Clinical Laboratory Sciences (NAACLS).
-The Cytotechnology/Cell Sciences program is fully accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in collaboration with the American Society of Cytopathology.
-Graduate Certificate Programs are conducted under the auspices of the programs in Medical Technology and Biotechnology.
+In addition, the Medical Laboratory Science program is fully accredited by the National Accreditation Agency for Clinical Laboratory Sciences (NAACLS).
+The Cytotechnology and Cell Sciences program is fully accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in collaboration with the American Society of Cytopathology.
+Graduate Certificate programs are conducted under the auspices of the Biotechnology and Medical Laboratory Science programs.